MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/admin/portal-cookies.md

 ### Do cookies in portals store my IP address?

-No. However, check the terms of your analytics provider if you've configured traffic analysis on your portal for their terms and conditions.
+No. However, check the terms of your analytics provider if you've configured traffic analysis on your portal.
 Traffic analysis can be configured through [Portal Management app](../configure/configure-portal.md) > **Administration** > **Enable Traffic Analysis**.

 ### See also